katerinaoleynikova/Courses/README.md

 Algorithms in Bioinformatics

 Comparative Genomics (M. Gelfand one love)

+History of pandemics (Faculty of History)

+Computational Mass Spectrometry